HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 - Interestingly, there is an offset between the input tracking of the Varjo SDK and OpenXR.
 This offset (as you might've read above) is managed inside the AR_VR_Toggle-Script.
 If ever the offset is getting changed in the future, these values should be adjusted inside this script.
 - <bold>There are interesting differences between the Varjo package and the OpenXR package regarding input!
 Please have a look at the other [README](./Assets/README.md#differences-between-varjo-and-openxr-package) in this regard!</bold>
 - In OpenXR mode, there is a bug which prevents the controller to disconnect properly which results into the controllers not being able to disable correctly (ControllerManager.cs)
+- AR_VR_Toggle: Since there is a delay in switching the depth testing on and off, the implementation is made that depth testing is enabled on startup when checked.
+This leads to an error in the Varjo SDK that depth testing is also enabled inside VR.
+This should resolve when switching to AR and back again to VR.
+It is thus mostly recommended to start your scene in AR when using depth testing or deactivate it when using VR.
+Of course you might also use this behaviour in VR to interact with your real hands but not recommended as it could be fixed in a future release.

 #### There is an tracking issue with the Varjo system currently - further information will be added into this documentation.

+- Refer to the [GitHub](https://github.com/HIVE-ResearchGroup/OpenXR_Varjo_Template/issues) page for further information about current issues.